rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 Oh, wait!
 We cannot just produce values of type `b` out of nowhere.
 Further, without any means of producing values of type `b`, we cannot implement `magic` at all.
 We have made progress, but we are not quite there yet.

-Standing on the shoulder of giants once more, we see that `map` requires a function `a -> b`, which is the unique source of wisdom that knows how to produce values of type `b`.
+Standing on the shoulder of giants once more, we see that `map` requires a function `a -> b`, which is the unique source of wisdom that knows how to produce values of type `b` from `a`.
 Instead of `a -> b`, `magic` requires `a -> Bool`, as it needs to filter elements (that is its purpose, after all).

-Consequently, we can accept a function that knows how to produce `b`s from `a`s.
+Consequently, we can accept an additional function that knows how to produce `b`s from `a`s.
 Perhaps something along the following lines would do it:

 ```haskell
 magic :: (a -> Bool) -> (a -> b) -> [a] -> [b]